TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

-Each trial within the TransNAS-TSAD NAS process entails a rigorous evaluation of models generated with varying architectural and training hyperparameters.
-This evaluation adopts a multi-objective approach, primarily focusing on two critical aspects: the F1 score and the number of model parameters.
+The evolutionary optimization strategy of \frameworkname{} entails a rigorous evaluation of models generated with varying architectural and training hyperparameters.
+The multi-objective evaluation focuses on two critical aspects: the F1 score and the number of model parameters.
 The F1 score serves as a key indicator of the model's accuracy in anomaly detection, balancing precision and recall, while the number of parameters gauges the model's architectural complexity and computational efficiency.
 The objective is to identify models that not only demonstrate high proficiency in accurately detecting anomalies (as reflected in a high F1 score) but also maintain a streamlined architecture (evidenced by a lower count of parameters).
 This dual-criteria assessment ensures the selection of models that are both effective in performance and practical in deployment, aligning with the overarching goal of achieving optimal anomaly detection with computational resourcefulness.